MPOcanes/MPO624-2018/assignments/module1-basicstats/ExamAssignment.md

 Random error |
 The 'prediction' |
 'Explained' variance |
-Fraction of variance explained | Write forumla in terms of r:
+Fraction of variance explained | Write formula in terms of r:

 #### Probability theory terms:
 Give the formula **and meaning**, using P(X) P(X,Y) P(X &#124; Y), and integrals ∫ or ∫∫ over infinite domain -∞ to ∞